 BOS has been appointed to act as account bank and servicer of the mortgage book on behalf of the Company.
 The Company also uses the Bank of New York Mellon to provide all corporate services in respect of the Notes in issue.

-As approved by the Board of Directors and signed by order of the Board:
+As approved by the Board of Directors and on behalf of the Board: